justifiedsolutions/justPDF/README.md

 			    <dependency>
 			        <groupId>com.justifiedsolutions</groupId>
-			        <artifactId>jspdf</artifactId>
+			        <artifactId>justPDF</artifactId>
 			        <version>0.1.0</version>
 			    </dependency>

 ## Goals ##
-The primary goal for jsPDF is to provide a PDF library to support Justified Solution's other products.
+The primary goal for justPDF is to provide a PDF library to support Justified Solution's other products.
 This doesn't require a particularly full-featured API.
 Features that are required:

 * Robust Table Layout Support
 * Automatic Pagination of Document Content